Botanical: Solidago spp. (Solidago canadensis, S. altissima L., S. gigantea)

 - honey to taste

 Add the fresh chopped herbs to a pot, teapot, or glass canning jar.
 Pour boiling water over the herbs and let steep for 30 minutes.
 Add fresh lemon juice and honey to taste.
+Strain the herb out and enjoy!

 Fresh or Dried Goldenrod Tincture